 These are a few of the most common signs of elevated stress:

 - High blood pressure

 - Feeling overwhelmed

 Now that you know the signs to watch out for, let’s talk about what causes stress!

-Each person’s stress has unique causes.
+Each person’s stress has a unique cause.
 Some drivers may find that their stress is caused by very specific circumstances in their personal lives.
 Others may feel stressed due to job-related concerns.
-Whatever it may be, identifying the cause of your stress will help you find the best strategies to manage your stress!
-Let’s talk about a few of the most common causes of stress in truck drivers.
+Whatever it may be, identifying the cause of your stress will help you find the best stress management techniques.
+Let’s talk about a few of the most common causes of stress for truck drivers.

 Truck drivers spend a lot of time on the road, and all of that time is spent in isolation.
 It’s a part of the job, but it can become a source of stress over time.
 When you spend too much time alone, your stress is bound to increase.

 Driving schedules can lead to sleeping habits that are less than ideal.
 Overnight drivers are especially susceptible to insomnia.
 Less sleep means more stress across the board.
 This is an especially important stressor to pay attention to and identify because lack of sleep can quickly become a significant safety issue.

 Because so much of the job is spent working independently, many drivers can feel that their hard work goes unnoticed.
 Feeling unappreciated can lead to increased stress.